Lumi-supercomputer/lumi-userguide/docs/computing/softwarestacks.md

 The `LUMI` software stack itself cannot offer all software to all users as that would be both confusing (certainly as sometimes customisations are expected) and impossible to maintain (as it would not be clear when software can be removed and no longer needs to be updated).
-Therefore the `LUMI` software stack can be extended with software installed in the user's space through EasyBuild in a way that is 100% compatible with the system stack.
+Therefore, the `LUMI` software stack can be extended with software installed in the user's space through EasyBuild in a way that is 100% compatible with the system stack.
 That software will be automatically visible when loading the `LUMI` module.